Parsl/parsl/docs/userguide/mpi_apps.rst

 Support for MPI tasks in HTEx is limited:

 #.
-All tasks must use the same number of nodes
+All tasks must use the same number of nodes, which is fixed when creating the executor.
+#.
+MPI tasks may not span across nodes from more than one block.
 #.
 Parsl does not correctly determine the number of execution slots per block (`Issue #1647 <https://github.com/Parsl/parsl/issues/1647>`_)
 #.
 The executor uses a Python process per task, which can use a lot of memory (`Issue #2264 <https://github.com/Parsl/parsl/issues/2264>`_)